projectchrono/chrono/doxygen/documentation/module_fsi/module_fsi_installation.md

 - To **run** applications based on this module an NVIDIA GPU card is required.
 - To **build** this module and applications based on it, a CUDA installation and appropriate compiler are required
 - This module has been build/tested on the following:
+   - Windows, MS Visual Studio 2019, CUDA 11.4.0 (Pascal GPU architecture)
+   - Arch Linux, GCC 11.1, CUDA 11.5.0 (Pascal GPU architectures)
-   - Linux, CUDA 10, GCC 7.1.0 (Pascal, Volta, and Turing GPU architectures)
+   - Arch Linux, LLVM 13.0, CUDA 11.5.0 (Pascal GPU architectures)
-   - Linux, CUDA 9.0, GCC/6.1.0 (Pascal, Volta, and Turing GPU architectures)
+   - Ubuntu 20.04 Linux, GCC 9.3, CUDA 10.1.0 (Pascal GPU architectures)
-   - Linux, CUDA 7.5, GCC/4.9.2 (Kepler GPU architecture)
+   - Fedora 33 Linux, GCC 9.4, CUDA 11.3.1 (Pascal, Volta, Turing, and Ampere GPU architectures)
-   - Windows, CUDA 10.0, MS Visual Studio 2015 and 2017 (Pascal GPU architecture)

 <div class="ce-warning">
 Running Chrono::FSI programs on Windows may require adjusting the Timeout Detection and Recovery (TDR) settings.
 You may need to either increase the timeout delay or even disable TDR.
 This can be done through the [Windows registry keys](https://docs.microsoft.com/en-us/windows-hardware/drivers/display/tdr-registry-keys) or using the NIDIA [Nsight Monitor](http://developer.download.nvidia.com/NsightVisualStudio/2.2/Documentation/UserGuide/HTML/Content/Timeout_Detection_Recovery.htm)